Skip to main content

 1. Incorporeal charge owners (for example, owners of easements and rights of way) do not sign the plan unless a dedication directly crosses their charges.

-2. Owners of lots covered by a building scheme need not sign a plan, except where a plan effects a dedication.
+2. Owners of lots covered by a statutory building scheme need not sign a plan, except where the restrictions in the statutory building scheme prohibit subdivision or a change in a lot’s boundaries.

 3. Lease holders need not sign a plan, except where it may materially affect their rights, such as a dedication.